Mellywins/EzyFS/README.md

 ## Supported Processors

 * Compression/Decompression: `.tgz`
-* Encryption/Decryption: Coming soon (Will support multiple encoding types and ciphers)
+* Encryption/Decryption: Coming soon (Will support multiple encoding types and ciphers).

+## What EzyFS offers to you!
+EzyFS will offer an easy to use interface to schedule Encryption/Compression jobs.
+* You can schedule periodic jobs (you can define them with CRON strings).
+* You can update/pause/delete/restart your ongoing jobs.
+* You can secure ur backups and sensitive files with EzyFS Asymmetic encryption.
+You'll be granted your private Key, and the job you launch, delete or do will have your fingerprint on them.
+* History of all the actions you take that impact jobs.
+* ...